Pablo-Gonzalez-Calderon/showybox-package/showy.typ

     gutter: 0.65em
   ),
   shadow: none,
   width: 100%,
   breakable: false,
-  // align: none, // collides with align-function
+  /* align: none, / collides with align-function */
+  /* spacing, above, and below are by default what's set for all `block`s */
   title: "",
   footer: "",
   ..body
 ) = style(styles => {
   /*